raventid/es-airline-app/concerns.md

 How does this affect my system in general and should I really care about it or not?

+2.

+I have fare-calculation component.
+Markup values change every 5 minutes.
+But gds response saved in event will be here forever.
+When I replay events I recalculate markups and they mismatch with gds response price of ticket.
+(Actually our markup does not depend on gds price, they are separate, but I think we have flow like that one).

 # Alternatives or concepts we can still some ideas from